ElektraInitiative/libelektra/doc/COMPILE.md

 ## Dependencies

-For the base system you only need [cmake3](https://cmake.org/cmake/help/v3.0/), [git](https://git-scm.com/), and essential build tools (make, gcc, and some standard Unix tools; alternatively ninja and clang are also supported but not described here):
+For the base system you only need [cmake3](https://cmake.org/cmake/help/v3.0/), [git](https://git-scm.com/), a C99 compiler and essential build tools (make and some standard Unix tools; alternatively ninja and clang are also supported but not described here):

 ```sh